Full Busted Frustration: When Breast Size Meets Society

 1) We can be open about bra sizing in conversations and try to educate others.
 Many people don’t understand that a G cup on one person can look wildly different on another, and that larger cup sizes are quite normal.
 I’m not saying you have to wear a tag with your bra size, but do try and educate your friends and family members who care!
 There are lots of bra calculators and other resources online now that can help people learn about bra fitting even if you don’t have a boutique near you.

 2) We can advocate for bras that fit rather than reduction surgeries.
 One of the things that scares me is how young girls are being told about reduction surgeries rather than being fitted properly for bras.
-I’m not against reduction surgeries, but I believe that they should be something that comes after trying well fitting bras and seeing if that solves some of the discomfort.
+I’m not against reduction surgeries, but I believe they should be something that comes after trying well fitting bras and seeing if that solves some of the discomfort.
 If you feel like you are literally lugging bowling balls around, your bra probably doesn’t fit right.

 3) We can insist that our breasts are merely that, rather than personality traits.
 I have big breasts, but they don’t define me.
 They don’t make me hate myself, they don’t make me fat or lazy, and they don’t make me less or more attractive than I would be otherwise.
 Until we stop associating cup size with different levels of attractiveness and personal characteristics, we can’t really make progress as a society.